D9292S/New-Quantum-Bank/CANARY_DEPLOYMENT.md

 ### 4. Production Rollout or Rollback

 Based on canary metrics:
-- If successful: Deploy to main production application
+- If successful: Deploy to main production application by merging to `heroku-deployment`
 - If issues detected: Rollback canary and investigate

-## Monitoring and Alerting

-During canary deployments, we have enhanced monitoring:

-1. **Real-time Metrics Dashboard**: Shows side-by-side comparison of canary vs. production
-2. **Automated Alerts**: Triggered if canary metrics deviate significantly from production
-3. **Error Reporting**: Increased verbosity on canary for faster debugging

-## Rollback Procedure

-If issues are detected in canary:

-1. **Immediate Rollback**: The GitHub Actions workflow provides a manual trigger to rollback
-2. **Automated Rollback**: Can be triggered automatically if critical error thresholds are exceeded
-3. **Traffic Shifting**: In emergencies, traffic can be immediately shifted away from canary

 ## Implementation Details